 In addition to direct and often sustained representation – ongoing counsel on a variety of legal issues – the PSP contributes to community development and local empowerment by leading clinics, workshops and presentations of various kinds on various topics, such as corporate structure and commercial leasing and maintaining long-term partnerships with community-based services providers, such as IMPACCT Brooklyn.

 Socio-economic transformation can begin on a street corner, but without basic legal help it might never take root, or once started, might quickly wither.
 To support micro-entrepreneurs, the PSP calls on multiple skillsets from its various transactional practice groups to help turn what was once a dream into a life-changing reality.
-Nonprofit organizations are a critical sector of New York City’s economic and social fabric.
+Nonprofit organizations are a critical sector of the economic and social fabric of New York City and Los Angeles.
 The PSP has represented hundreds of intrepid nonprofits, for discrete issues or as general counsel.

 Community economic development work brings our attorneys in close contact with a wide range of clients and communities, as well as public and private entities, all contributing to citywide community revitalization.